•The secret to cool bodies and glazes is a lot of testing.

 Nickel Oxide Black - Ni2O3

-Ni2O3, Nickelic Oxide, Nickel sesquioxide, Nickel (II) oxide, Nickel Oxide
+Ni2O3, Nickelic Oxide, Nickel sesquioxide, Nickel (III) oxide, Nickel Oxide

 - (Materials - General)